replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

-Let's add the analyzers that are part of the Harbor preflight checks to the support bundle, just to make sure nothing troublesome has changed about the cluster since could cause trouble for the instance.
+Let's add the analyzers that are part of the Harbor preflight checks to the support bundle, just to make sure nothing troublesome has changed about the cluster that could cause trouble for the instance.
 If you didn't complete the [Avoiding Installation Pitfalls](https://play.instruqt.com/replicated/tracks/avoiding-installation-pitfalls) lab you may not have seen these before.
 They test to make sure the Kubernetes